President & CEO

 Nancy was previously the founding director of the Democracy Program at the Brennan Center for Justice at NYU School of Law, where she litigated voting rights, campaign finance reform, and ballot access cases.
 From 1989 to 1996, she served as a prosecutor and Deputy Chief of Appeals in the U.S. Attorney’s Office for the Southern District of New York.
 Prior to that she was a law clerk on the U.S. Court of Appeals for the Fifth Circuit in New Orleans.

 She has held adjunct appointments at NYU Law School and Columbia Law School, and taught courses in constitutional and human rights law.
 She is a member of the Council on Foreign Relations.

 Nancy graduated magna cum laude from Brown University and received her J.D. from Columbia Law School.
 She is also the recipient of an honorary doctorate from Brown University recognizing her achievements as an attorney and global reproductive rights leader.

-A frequent public speaker, Ms. Northup is quoted widely in the national press and has appeared on ABC World News Tonight, CBS Evening News, NBC Nightly News, CNN, FOX News, PBS, MSNBC and NPR.
+A frequent public speaker, Nancy is quoted widely in the national press including The New York Times, USA Today, and The Washington Post, and has appeared on ABC World News Tonight, CBS Evening News, NBC Nightly News, FOX News, PBS, MSNBC, and NPR.